Linux or macOS example tar -xzf vaultmesh-relay-v1.1.9-linux-x64.tar.gz cd vaultmesh-relay-v1.1.9-linux-x64 chmod +x vaultmesh-relay # Start relay on port 3030 ./vaultmesh-relay --listen 0.0.0.0:3030 --db relay.db # For production, put TLS in front with nginx, Caddy, or another reverse proxy. # Vaul

 }

-Note: relay is a sync transport component, not a VPN or generic proxy.
-Keep access controls aligned with your deployment policy.
+Note: Relay is a sync transport component, not a VPN or generic proxy.
+Keep deployment access controls aligned with your policy.